 Below I’ve put together the outfits I plan to wear over our seven day trip.
 I’m a fan of doing this before we leave.
 That way there is zero stress getting dressed each day.
 You can easily do the same by laying out your outfits and getting a photo of them on your phone to look back at.
 To make things even simpler you can even put them into a ‘travel outfits’ album so the photos don’t get lost amongst all the travel snaps you’ll be getting!

-Have your tried packing a spring carry-on only wardrobe for Morocco and if so what are your carry-on essentials for a spring in the desert?
+Have your tried packing a travel capsule wardrobe for Morocco and if so what are your carry-on essentials for a spring in the desert?
 I’d love to hear below.

 If you like the items in my carry-on only wardrobe for Morocco you can shop them and support Jayde Archives at the same time by using some of the affiliate links included in this post.